THE SMUGGLER SPORTIVE – RIDERS BRIEF!

 – Find your name and grab your rider number and cable ties (reg staff will tell you how to fix your number to your bike if needed)

-– Sign your name in the box next to your details, this confirms your insurance etc.
+– Sign your name in the box next to your details.
+(This is essential)

 FREE BREAKFAST FOR ALL RIDERS!

-Our superb event caterer Tom is again conjuring up a FREE breakfast for all cyclists from 0700.
-Tom will be dishing up his legendary Kedgeree (full of protein and carbs) and bowls of creamy porridge, packed with slow release energy to kick start that engine and keep those legs whirring.
+Kate West of Rustic Table is conjuring up a FREE breakfast for all cyclists from 0700.
 Make sure you don’t miss out!
-There will be steaming mugs of tea on offer too.
+There will be steaming mugs of tea and coffee on offer too.

-For the crucial caffeine boost the Bike Shed Cafe and our crew of crack baristas will be banging out the finest coffees to get you going.
+If you want more of a caffeine boost the Bike Shed Café and our crew of baristas will be banging out the finest espresso to get you going.

-Family and supporters will be able to buy breakfast & lunch from Tom as well, and the cafe will be serving our legendary bagels, sandwiches and cakes all day.
+Family and supporters will be able to buy breakfast & lunch, and the cafe will be serving our smashin’ bagels, baguettes and cakes all day.

 START DETAILS FOR ALL ROUTES:

-With FOUR routes on offer at The Smuggler we have devised a start window for each ride, this is aiming to ensure all riders finish within a certain time span – both for safety and so you get back to enjoy some well earnt food!
+With FOUR routes on offer at The Smuggler we have devised a start window for each ride, this is aiming to ensure all riders finish within a certain time span – both for safety and so you get back to enjoy some well earned grub & a beer!